Last Updated on June 29, 2025 by maisouivilla1@gmail.com

 Has there ever been a shark attack in Jamaica?

-If the 2018 incident is actually true, that would bring the total count to 12 in almost 200 years.
+If the 2018 ans 2024 incidents are actually true, that would bring the total count to 13 in almost 200 years.
 Yes, years.

 The attacks seem to have been way out in deep waters and associated with deep-sea fishing, spearfishing in particular, and diving.